mateussouzaweb/kvm-qemu-virtualization-guide/Docs/5 - XML Configurations.md

 </cpu>
 ```

 Notice that the cores 0, 1, 8 and 9 (the first 4 threads) were not declared on such XMLs because they will be reserved to the host.
-We also should use the virtualization hooks declare such cores as preserved to fully isolate CPUs from the host and scale CPU to performance mode on host to increase responsiveness on running VMs:
+We also should use the virtualization hooks to declare such cores as preserved to fully isolate CPUs from the host and scale CPU to performance mode on host to increase responsiveness on running VMs:

 ```xml
 <description>--cpu-scaling-mode=performance --preserve-cores=0,1,8,9</description>